Entangled Photon Pair Generator via Biexciton-Exciton Cascade in Semiconductor Quantum Dots and its Simulation

-The effective two-photon drive assumes large single-photon detuning and omits explicit phonon dynamics and influences of cavity Quantum Electrodynamics (QED).
-Extending the model to include phonon-assisted preparation, and realistic filtering/time-gating would enable quantitative comparison with devices that utilise these schemes.
-On the algorithmic side, trajectory-based simulations and Gaussian-mode envelopes could capture frequency-time structure more faithfully.

 The parameters chosen for our simulations were selected to reflect realistic values reported in the literature.
-In particular, our assumptions are consistent with measurements presented in \cite{Scaparra2024, QuantumDotEntangledPhotonPairSource}, where comparable biexciton binding energies of a few $\si{\milli\electronvolt}$, \gls{FSS} in the $\qtyrange{0}{10}{\milli\electronvolt}$ range, and decay times $\qtyrange{0.6}{1.6}{\nano\second}$ have been observed.
-Thus, our simulated values conform reasonably to the expectation from the experiments.
+In particular, our assumptions are consistent with measurements presented in \cite{Scaparra2024, QuantumDotEntangledPhotonPairSource}, where comparable biexciton binding energies and \gls{FSS} have been observed.
+Thus, our simulation conforms reasonably to the expectation from the experiments.
 Additionally, the simulated dynamics reproduce the key features reported experimentally, supporting the validity of our approach.
 For a specific experiment users are encouraged to adapt specific values to match their material system, excitation scheme and experimental conditions.